 The big dossier of the month is the VW scandal.
-On 3rd February, MEPs decided, after a very tight vote, not to veto a new set of rules proposed by the Commission.
-Diesel cars won the right to still emit twice as much NOx as EU law allows.
-However, the Commission’s proposal on an increase in EU oversight for car approvals and independent emission testing methods was well received.
+On 3rd February, MEPs decided, after a very tight vote, not to veto a new set of car emissions testing rules proposed by the Commission.
+They have also welcomed a new Commission proposal to increase EU oversight for car approvals and testing.
 On 29th January, the Commission unveiled the first-ever European Aviation Environmental Report — key findings suggest, inter alia, that the sector is unlikely to meet its 2020 target to produce two million tonnes of sustainable biofuels for civil aviation.
-In other news, the Indirect Land-Use Change (ILUC) report is far from being published, experts say; whilst a study, part of the Heating and Cooling strategy, suggested that burning wood may prove less carbon-neutral than expected.
-Additionally, the Commission is set to propose a limit on the use of endocrine disruptor bisphenol A and to re-examine the only limitation for plastic food containers known to date.
-And finally the ITRE Committee failed to win exclusive competence on the EU Carbon Market Reform dossier.
+In other news, a new report on Indirect Land-Use Change (ILUC) report is far from being published, experts say, while a separate study on biomass suggests that burning wood is not carbon-neutral.
+Additionally, the Commission plans to propose a new limit on the use of endocrine disruptor bisphenol A and a definition of endocrine disruptors.
+Finally the Parliament’s ITRE Committee has failed to win exclusive competence over any parts of the EU Carbon Market Reform dossier.
 Sonja van Renssen, leading environment journalist, has the story.